These Old Fashioned Peanut Butter Cookies are a homemade classic recipe that are easy to make. They make the perfect snack any time!

 I love how soft and chewy these cookies are – I had to really resist eating a big pile, so I sent most of the cookies to work with the DIY Guy – always a good choice for my self-control!
 And much appreciated by his co-workers.

 These classic Old Fashioned Peanut Butter Cookies are always a hit.
 Keep a supply on hand for after school snacks, dessert or any time!

 As I mentioned, I was craving these cookies because they remind me of my mom and how she always had some sort of after school snack for us.
 It was an anticipated event of the day.
 We’d come running in the door after getting off the bus, drop our book bags, and head into the kitchen for snack time.

 If we got peanut butter cookies, that was the best!
 Just a little something to tie us over until dinner time – then if we were really lucky we got to have these again for dessert!

 What kind of traditions do you remember loving as a kid or what traditions do you want to start for your kids or grandkids?

 Go ahead – make a batch and grab an icy cold glass of milk!
 I’m sure these would be a great hit for the kiddoes for an after school snack!

-Items you might need for making these Old Fashioned Peanut Butter Cookies:
+Ingredients/Items for making these Old Fashioned Peanut Butter Cookies: